 · An agreement involving the payment of the debt of another person;

-· When contracts have a longer longevity of the person’s life named in the contract;
+· When contracts have a longer longevity than a person’s life named in the contract;

 · Leases of property lasting over one year;